WebReflection/asbundle/README.md

 ### Features

-  * extremely lightweight, based on [cherow](https://github.com/cherow/cherow) for performance and reliability, it transforms only `require(...)` calls to create a bundled output
+  * extremely lightweight, based on [cherow](https://github.com/cherow/cherow) for performance and reliability
+  * it uses _ascjs_ to automatically transform, when needed, ES2015+ modules into CommonJS code
   * understands both relative files and installed packages too (based on `require.resolve(...)`)
   * reproduces a modern and minimalistic CommonJS environments ideal for browsers
   * compatible with [Babel](http://babeljs.io) `__esModule` and `.default` convention

 ### Constrains

+  * same constrains of _ascjs_
-  * Node core modules are not brought to the bundle
+  * Node core modules are not brought to the bundle, if a module cannot be resolved as file name it throws

 ### Example
-This module can transform the following code
+This module can transform `main.js` entry file via `asbundle main.js out.js`:
 ```js
 // main.js
 import func, {a, b} from './module.js';